Frequently dense harmonic functions and universal martingales on trees: Universal harmonic functions in the sense of Menshov

+We shall write $U$ in place of $U(\mathN)$.
+Elements of $U$ are called \emph{universal functions}; elements of $U(\bs{n})$ are universal functions with respect to $\bs n$, or $\bs n$-universal functions. \end{definition}

-\begin{theorem} If all linear branches of $T$ have finite length, then for each sequence $\bs{n}\subset\mathN$ the set $U(\bs{n})$ is a dense $G_\delta$ subset of $H_Q$ (equipped, as usual, with the topology of pointwise convergence). \end{theorem}
+\begin{theorem} If all linear branches of $T$ have finite length, then for each sequence $\bs{n}\subset\mathN$ the set $U(\bs{n})$ is a dense $G_\delta$ subset of $H_Q$ (equipped, as usual, with the topology of pointwise convergence).
+If $T$ has an infinite linear branch, then $U$ is empty. \end{theorem}

-\begin{proof} Let $ M$ be the space of measurable functions on $\Omega$.
-The space $ M=( M,\nu)$, equipped with convergence in measure, is a complete metric space: its metric is
+\begin{proof} The space $ M=( M,\nu)$ of measurable functions on $\Omega$, equipped with convergence in measure, is a complete metric space; its metric is

 Note that, if $f=g$ in $E\subset\Omega$, then